informalsystems/quint/examples/ics23/README.md

 ## TLA+ specification

 Specifications [ics23.tla](./ics23.tla) and [ics23trees.tla](./ics23trees.tla)
-is the manual translation from TNT to TLA+.
+is the manual translation from Quint to TLA+.
 The main value of this specification is the ability to check the invariants with Apalache:

 ```sh